Toteya/ehanganomawi/README.md

 | get_verses | `/songs/<song_id>` | `GET` | Returns the all the verses of the matching song |

 ### Admin endpoints
-These API endpoint are reserved for admin purporses; involve access to and manipulation of sensitive or priveledged data, and will be setup not to be accessible to general users.
+These API endpoint are for admin functions; and will be setup not be accessible to general users.

 | Endpoint   | Route               | Method | Role                               |
 |:-----------|:-------------------:|:------:|-----------------------------------:|